Trade on bitcoin volatility with our range of FX pairs and digital 100s. No wallet needed.

 Your gross profit is 85 x $10 = $850.

-1 The fast-moving nature of binaries provides the possibility of short-term gains, alongside any potential losses.
+1 The fast-moving nature of digital 100s provides the possibility of short-term gains, alongside any potential losses.
 Although they are limited risk, you should be aware that there is still the potential to make substantial losses as well as gains.

-2 Based on number of active UK financial spread betting accounts (Investment Trends 2015); for CFDs, based on revenue excluding FX (published financial statements, September 2015).
+2 Based on number of active UK financial spread betting accounts (Investment Trends UK Leveraged Trading Report October 2016); for CFDs, based on revenue excluding FX (published financial statements, October 2016).